 - communicating with you about your membership, policies, and claims, including responding to your enquiries (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

-- undertaking market research and statistical analysis, including analysing your use of our website.
-This allows us to develop new, or improve existing, products and services (as is necessary for our legitimate interests); and
+- undertaking market research and statistical analysis including analysing your use of our website.
+This allows us to develop new, or improve existing, products and services (as is necessary for our legitimate interests);

-Our “legitimate interests” as referred to above (and below) include our legitimate business purposes, upholding the roles and objectives of The Associations contained in the constitution and commercial interests in operating our business in a customer-focused, efficient and sustainable manner, in accordance with all applicable legal and regulatory requirements.
+Our “legitimate interests” as referred to above (and below) include our legitimate business purposes, upholding the roles and objectives of the association contained in the constitution and commercial interests in operating our business in a customer-focused, efficient and sustainable manner, in accordance with all applicable legal and regulatory requirements.

 Using your personal data for promoting and protecting shooting

-You can object to receiving these communications us at any time.
-By following the unsubscribe link in our emails or SMS; or send us your name, address and date of birth via email to firstname.lastname@example.org or by post to: Data Protection Officer, BASC, Marford Mill, Rossett, Wrexham, LL21 0HL.
+You can object to receiving these communications at any time.
+By following the unsubscribe link in our emails or SMS; by sending us your name, address and date of birth via email to firstname.lastname@example.org or by post to: Data Protection Officer, BASC, Marford Mill, Rossett, Wrexham, LL12 0HL.

 Who we share your data with